 Church of Saint George the martyr, Uzhhorod, Catholic church in central Uzhhorod, Ukraine.

-The Church of Saint George is a Catholic house of worship in central Uzhhorod with three dome-shaped turrets crowning its roof.
-The tetrahedral tower features a clock that forms a recognizable landmark in the cityscape.
+The Church of Saint George the Martyr is a Catholic church in central Uzhhorod, topped by three small dome-shaped turrets and a square tower.
+The tower faces the street and holds a clock that has marked time in this part of the city for generations.

 The church is named after Saint George and displays interior paintings and decorative work from different periods.
 Visitors can observe the crafted details that shape the character of the prayer space.